rishi-008/Tutor-Website/README.md

 ![Screenshot 9](https://github.com/user-attachments/assets/f581542d-bade-45b0-aa72-d18d860f5a58)

 ## Next Steps
-- **Backend Development:** Continue working on Netlify Functions to integrate backend functionality.
+- **Backend Development:** Continue working on Netlify Functions to integrate backend functionality in the deployed website.
-- **Authentication & Authorization:** Implement secure login/signup features.
 - **Database Integration:** Establish a robust database connection for user and session management.
 - **Performance Optimization:** Enhance loading speeds and optimize API calls.

 This project demonstrates a structured approach to building an online tutoring platform, emphasizing modular architecture and scalability.
-Further updates will be provided as backend development progresses.